MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/rest/basics.md

 #### Q: Where can I learn about the specific .Net client libraries contracts?

-A: Review the [contracts index](or [Git](../../api/git/overview.md) and get to the resources that you need.
-/api/contracts-page.md) to learn about the specific .Net client library contracts.
+A: To learn about the specific .Net client library contracts, review the [contracts index](https://www.visualstudio.com/docs/integrate/api/contracts-page).

 <!-- ENDSECTION -->